The NHS has advised that the COVID-19 vaccine is safe and effective.

 Everyone will be offered the vaccine.
-The NHS is currently offering the COVID-19 vaccine to people most at risk from the virus.
+Vaccines were offered to people most at risk from COVID-19 first.
+They are now being offered to people based on their age.
 To check whether you are eligible, visit the NHS COVID-19 vaccination website.

 If you are not eligible yet, please wait to be contacted by the NHS.
 The NHS will let you know when it’s your turn to have the vaccine.
 It’s important not to contact the NHS for a vaccination before then.